-Brandy Branch Reservoir - 2011 Survey Report
+Brandy Branch Reservoir - 2015 Survey Report

 Prepared by Timothy J. Bister and Lynn D. Wright

-Inland Fisheries Division
+Inland Fisheries Division – Marshall District

-Largemouth bass are the primary sport fish in this reservoir.
+Largemouth Bass are the primary sport fish in this reservoir.
 All sport fish have historically been managed with statewide harvest regulations.